 Proactively removing the recipients/subscribers from your lists is not only beneficial in keeping your list clean, but it also reduces the risk of facing other issues with ISPs.

 Most ISPs have complaint rate thresholds.
 If you as a sender go above these thresholds, you run the very real risk of all your emails getting blocked or your emails getting filtered out into missing or quarantined folders by ISPs.
-Unfortunately, they don’t publish these thresholds, which can vary by ISP.
+Unfortunately, many don’t publish these thresholds, which can vary by ISP.
 Therefore, removing these particular recipients that have complained will reduce future complaints and also reduce the risk of a sender getting blocked or their messages getting filtered out by ISPs.

 Better insight into your campaigns